Tiffanytliem/rc0323-code-solutions/javascript-this/javascript-this-quiz-notes.md

     const hello = character.greet;
     hello();
     ```
-`It's-a-me, Mario!`
+`It's-a-me, undefined!`
-Because `hello` is now as same as the character.greet method
+Because `hello` is assigned to the method greet, however, `this` is seperated from the object so now its .firstName property is undefined.

 - How can you tell what the value of `this` will be for a particular function or method **definition**?
 by looking at where `this` is placed in a function or method